Become a Social Worker: Education and Licensure Requirements

 7. Advance Your Career as a Social Worker

-• Earn Specialty Certifications from the National Association of Social Workers (NASW): The National Association of Social Workers (NASW) offers certifications in areas, such as leadership clinical practice and case management.
+• Earn Specialty Certifications from the National Association of Social Workers (NASW): The National Association of Social Workers (NASW) offers certifications in areas such as leadership, clinical practice, and case management.
 Earn a certification from NASW to show that you meet national standards in your area of expertise.

 What to Consider Before Becoming a Social Worker